aragon/aragon-wiki/docs/dev/bug_bounty.md

 For this initial bug bounty program there is a **maximum bounty pool of $250,000**.

+The bug bounty program will run for a minimum of three months, starting October 17th 2018.

 ## Scope

 In scope for the bug bounty are all the smart contract components of Aragon Core.
 They can be found on three main repositories: